meta-scriptArmani White Details How To Use Social Media To Shape Your Career In GRAMMY U Masterclass | GRAMMY.com

 The GRAMMY U Mixtape, now available for your listening pleasure, highlights the creations and fresh ideas that members are bringing to this industry directly on the Recording Academy's Spotify, Apple Music, and Amazon Music pages.
 Our goal is to celebrate GRAMMY U members, as well as the time and effort they put into making original music — from the songwriting process to the final production of the track.

 Each month, we accept submissions and feature 15 to 25 songs that match each month’s theme.
-This month's curated mix of rock, alternative, and indie tracks that evoke a range of emotions from vengeance to hopefulness.
+This summer playlist is vibrant mix of bubblegum pop and soulful tunes that will have you bopping and singing as you soak up the sun.
 So, what’s stopping you?
 Press play on GRAMMY U’s Mixtape and listen now on Spotify, Apple Music and Amazon Music.

 About GRAMMY U: